usnistgov/ARIAC/docs/competition/challenges.rst

 Setup
 ----------------------------

 Flipped parts apply to a specific part type and color in a specific bin or on the conveyor belt.
-To set parts as flipped, the ``flipped`` field in the trial configuration file must be set as ``true`` for the corresponding parts.

-:numref:`flipped-parts-in-bin` describes all purple regulators as flipped in ``bin3``.
+To set parts as flipped, the ``flipped`` field in the trial configuration file must be set as ``true`` for the corresponding parts. :numref:`flipped-parts-in-bin` describes all purple regulators as flipped in ``bin3``. :numref:`flipped-parts-on-conveyor-belt` describes all orange batteries as flipped on the conveyor belt.

 .. code-block:: yaml
   :caption: Setting flipped parts in a bin.